bimdata/documentation-old/doc_sphinx/viewer/index.rst

 Viewer Documentation
 =======================

-BIMData Viewewr is a 3D Viewer built with Web technologies, you can use is in all your web apps.
+BIMData Viewer is a 3D Viewer built with Web technologies, you can use is in all your web apps.
 On top of that our Viewer is customizable through plug-ins.

 Usage of the Viewer is either simply embedded in your web application, or with a custom-tailored plugin adapting to your needs the behavior of the Viewer.